- Fastly Status

 Meta data removal

 To optimize your images for delivery, all metadata (for example, EXIF, XMP, or ICC) is removed to reduce file size.
 If an image contains an ICC profile, the data is applied directly to the image to ensure color output is correct.
+If the image doesn't contain an ICC profile, a default profile is added.

 WebP image support